webplatform/docs/tutorials/canvas/Canvas_tutorial/Basic_usage/index.md

 == The rendering context ==

 <code>&lt;canvas&gt;</code> creates a fixed size drawing surface that exposes one or more ''rendering contexts'', which are used to create and manipulate the content shown.
 We'll focus on the 2D rendering context.
-Other contexts may provide different types of rendering; for example, there is a [[3D context]] ("experimental-webgl") based on [[OpenGL ES]].
+Other contexts may provide different types of rendering; for example, there is a 3D context ("experimental-webgl") based on OpenGL ES.

 The <code>&lt;canvas&gt;</code> is initially blank, and to display something a script first needs to access the rendering context and draw on it.
 The canvas element has a DOM method called <code>getContext</code>, used to obtain the rendering context and its drawing functions. <code>getContext()</code> takes one parameter, the type of context.